hilios/moulin_rouge/README.md

 end
 ```

-Note that the `can` method is the *same* for setting the permissions in CanCan, and will be passed as they are on the Ability class.
+Note that the `can` method is the **same** for defining abilities in CanCan, and will be passed as they are on the Ability class.
 See [Defining Abilities](https://github.com/ryanb/cancan/wiki/defining-abilities) for more information on what you `can` do.

 ### Groups ###

 A group is an easy way to organize your permissions, no matter where file the definition is.
 All groups with the same name, will have their abilities and permissions nested together.
+*Quick note: There are no difference of functionality between roles and groups.*

 ```ruby
 group :managers do